RockefellerArchiveCenter/archivematica-local/transferAndSetup.md

 ### ArchivesSpace IDs CSV

-In order to automatically match access files with components in

-At this stage, you can create a CSV to match files with their parent components in ArchivesSpace.
-There should be one CSV per SIP, with the filename "archivesspaceids.csv" in the /metadata directory.
-The first column contains the filenames and the second column contains the refid of the component the file needs to be linked to.There is no header row.
+In order to automatically match access files with components in ArchivesSpace, a CSV file with the filename "archivesspaceids.csv" must be included in the `/metadata` directory in the transfer.
+The first column contains the filenames and the second column contains the refid of the component the file needs to be linked to.
+There is no header row.

 Note that filenames, including file extensions, are case sensitive, and should contain the full path.
-If files were manually normalized, the filepath should be for the original filename, not the file in the
+For born digital ingests, if files were manually normalized, the filepath should be for the original filename, not the file in the `/access` directory.
-/access directory.

 For example: